 It becomes particularly interesting way of betting for those who are neutrals to a football match.
 We all want to see excitement and be entertained when we are watching a football game, and betting on goals, cards, alternative outcomes can bring that edge.
 We’ve picked out some of our favourite football betting markets…

-8 of the top alternative football betting markets
+8 of the best football betting markets

 While there are many different markets to choose from, one of the most popular football betting markets would be anything relating to goals.
 So when it comes to goals there are a number of popular ways which you can bet on a game with some success.
 These are betting on markets involving the total goals in a game, who scores and when and betting on both teams to score.
-You will find other options like asian handicaps, time of the first goal, but these are a little more complicated and risky.
+You will find other football bet market options like asian handicaps, time of the first goal, but these are a little more complicated and risky.

 A great place to start for newcomers who are betting on goals for the first time is the half-time full-time market.